Live Bollywood dramas get lively rotation | ExBulletin

 As with other players, the challenge was to create an animation of an existing character on the screen without taking away its essence.

-Koi Mil Gaya, the director of the superhero film Rakesh Roshans, is counted among the first to inspire a spin-off animated series called J Bole Toh Jadoo, which aired on Nickelodeon in 2004.
-Later, Cartoon Network has aired a Kid Krrish series of four animated films inspired by the Roshans Krrish franchise.
+Koi… Mil Gaya, the superhero film by filmmaker Rakesh Roshan, was among the first to inspire a spin-off animated series called J Bole Toh Jadoo, which aired on Nickelodeon in 2004.
+Later, Cartoon Network aired a series Kid Krrish from four animated films. inspired by Roshan’s “Krrish” franchise.

 Smashing Simmba, inspired by the hit film by Bollywood director Rohit Shettys Simmba, was released on Pogo in 2020 when the pandemic impacted the production of live entertainment.

-In previous years, Nickelodeon Sonics Golmaal Jr., Little Singham, and Fukrey Boyzzz featured on Discovery Kids were among the local animated IPs from Hindi movies, especially in the action or comedy area.
+In previous years, Nickelodeon Sonic’s Golmaal Jr., Little Singham, and Fukrey Boyzzz were among the local animated IPs from Hindi films, especially in the action or comedy area.

 After launching in April 2018, Little Singham had nearly doubled Discovery Kids’ ratings, taking the channel to No. 2 of its children’s genre in the country, according to a declaration by Reliance Animation, who produced the show in collaboration with Rohit Shetty Picturez and Discovery Kids.